bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Mostly Clear
+- Breezy and Mostly Clear
-- 48% humidity
+- 45% humidity
-- 15 mph wind
+- 16 mph wind
 - 20% cloud cover
 - 34 AQI 🟩
 - 0.03 inches of snow and 0.02 inches of rain expected in the next 48 hours